BS Huazhong (China), MSE PhD MS Michigan

 Graduating from Huazhong University of Science & Technology, Wuhan, China in January of 1982 with a Bachelor of Engineering Mechanics, Dr. Song-Ping Zhu went to the University of Michigan, Ann Arbor, Michigan, U.S.A., where he earned his Master of Science in Engineering (Applied Mechanics) degree in May, 1985, Master of Science in Applied Mathematics in May, 1988 and Ph.D in Fluid Mechanics in December, 1987.
 His dissertation entitled “Open Channel Flow Near the Resonance Speed” was completed under the supervision of the late Professor C.-S. Yih, who was the Stephen P. Timoshenko University Professor of Fluid Mechanics.

-Having published over 100 papers in international journal and conference proceedings (His work has been cited by many other researchers with an H-Index of 15 and over 760 citations listed on the Web of Science up to December 2015) and attracted funding for several research projects from ARC and private industries, Professor Zhu's research interests are primarily in following four dynamically inter-related areas:
+Having published over 100 papers in international journal and conference proceedings (His work has been cited by many other researchers with an H-Index of 17 and 980 citations listed on the Web of Science up to Sept.
+2017) and attracted funding for several research projects from ARC and private industries, Professor Zhu's research interests are primarily in following four dynamically inter-related areas:

 1) Mathematical and Computational Finance: